Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

 Stone and the Proud Boys

-Both Stone and Tarrio live in South Florida, which appears to be how they came to know one another.
+Both Stone and Tarrio live in South Florida, which appears to be how they came to know each other.
 After the Proud Boys were founded in late 2016, Tarrio became the head of a chapter located in the area, before rising to the top position.

 By May 2017, with Trump in the White House, Stone posted a video that the Daily Beast’s Will Sommer described as his taking “the Proud Boy initiation.”
 It is not clear if it’s the same video as one posted in February 2018, still visible on the Daily Beast’s website.
 In it, Stone declares himself to be “a Western chauvinist,” one of the tenets of the Proud Boys’s neo-fascist ideology.